 Associates at VF’s World Headquarters in Greensboro, North Carolina, volunteered at 25 area organizations, working on a variety of improvement projects including planting flowers, clearing pathways and assisting animals at a local shelter.

-Associates from Smartwool’s headquarters in Steamboat Springs, Colorado, teamed up with their local parks and recreation department to clean up a hiking trail and a nearby road.
-The brand also took its Earth Day efforts online by sharing simple changes people can make to be more green on its blog.
+’s headquarters in Steamboat Springs, Colorado, teamed up with their local parks and recreation department to clean up a hiking trail and a nearby road.
+The brand also took its Earth Day efforts online by sharing simple changes people can make to be more green on its blog

 Timberland APAC partnered with its local YMCA to beautify a youth camp.
 Associates helped with tree planting and maintenance, painting and repair work, mulching and soiling, and cleaning the waterfront area to get the site ready for campers this summer.